OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 ❸ **Step three**

 - Walk the journalists through some best practice for doing more advanced searches.
-Trainers new to this subject can consult the section Training digital security for the first time?, located at the beginning of this chapter.
+Trainers new to this subject can consult the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section located at the beginning of this chapter.
 The trainer may want to touch on the following:
   - Using boolean search terms to refine results
   - Using advanced image searches to find a particular image
   - Reviewing internet archive sites